CPScript/remote-terminal/README.md

 # What is this?

-This repo consists of essentially a Remote Access Trojan (RAT) server template.
+This repo consists of essentially a Remote Access Trojan (RAT) template.
 It allows an attacker to remotely access and control a victim's computer(kinda), execute commands, upload files and execute them, and potentially steal sensitive data or deploy malware.
 THIS IS MALWARE!

 ---